Fork me on GitHub

 Teleport

-Joining Nodes via AWS IAM Role
+Joining Services via AWS IAM Role

-The IAM join method is available to any Teleport service running anywhere with access to IAM credentials, such as an EC2 instance with an attached IAM role.
+The IAM join method is available to any Teleport process running anywhere with access to IAM credentials, such as an EC2 instance with an attached IAM role.
 No specific permissions or IAM policy is required: an IAM role with no attached policies is sufficient.
 No IAM credentials are required on the Teleport Auth Service.

 Prerequisites

 • A running Teleport cluster.
-For details on how to set this up, see one of our Getting Started guides.
+For details on how to set this up, see the Getting Started guide.

-• The tctl admin tool and tsh client tool version >= 12.1.1.
+• The tctl admin tool and tsh client tool version >= 15.1.10.

 See Installation for details.